wenwenkong/kong_etal_2022_jcli_t2m/README.md

 ## About this repo

-This repo includes scripts for setting up the SLIM experiments in Kong et al, 2022 (under review)
+This repo includes example scripts for setting up the SLIM experiments in Kong et al, 2022 (under review)

 SLIM_input
 * NCL workflow for creating SLIM forcing files